Approximate optimization, sampling and spin-glass droplets discovery with tensor networks: Introduction

 Correlations induce geometry in the state space.
 One of the key questions that lead to our work was whether it is possible to capture the underlying geometry of the combinatorial optimization problem with tensor networks~\cite{Murg07, Schollwock_10, orus14, Haegeman16, biamonte_review, Lewenstein18, orus2019tensor}.
-Indeed, tensor networks receive most attention in the context of weakly-entangled quantum many-body states~\cite{Eisert_review_entanglement} where they provide efficient, tractable decomposition allowing for successful digital simulations.
+Indeed, tensor networks receive the most attention in the context of weakly-entangled quantum many-body states~\cite{Eisert_review_entanglement} where they provide efficient and tractable decomposition allowing for successful digital simulations.
 For classical systems, among others, tensor-network contractions can be applied to compute the exact solution of specific optimization problems such as counting~\cite{Biamonte2015, Fast18}.
-An exact contraction of a generic tensor network is, however, a \#{}P-complete~\cite{Schuch_PEPS_complexity, gluza_peps_2018} task.
-In this article, we demonstrate a \emph{deterministic} heuristic algorithm to systematically learn the low-energy spectrum of low-dimensional spin-glass complexes employing approximate tensor network contractions.
+An exact contraction of a generic tensor network is, however, a $\#$P-complete~\cite{Schuch_PEPS_complexity, gluza_peps_2018} task.
+In this article, we demonstrate a deterministic heuristic algorithm to systematically learn the low-energy spectrum of low-dimensional spin-glass complexes employing approximate tensor network contractions.
+In particular, we combine the latter with a branch and bound search strategy, where efficient utilization of the locality of interaction allows for a compressed description of the low-energy manifold based on a hierarchical structure of spin-glass droplets (excitations).